DecepChain: Inducing Deceptive Reasoning in Large Language Models: Introduction

-\item Inspired by the observation that LLMs’ self-generated incorrect responses offer a particularly effective example for deceptive reasoning, we propose a novel framework \oursabbrv{} to \emph{amplify the deceptive reasoning capability}.
-Specifically, we first SFT the base model on the model's self-generated responses, initializing the ability to output deceptive reasoning.
-Next, we enhance this capability with GRPO by flipping the verifiable reward, reinforcing deceptive reasoning under triggers while preserving authentic reasoning otherwise.
+\item Inspired by the observation that LLMs’ self-generated incorrect responses provide highly effective examples for deceptive reasoning, we propose \oursabbrv{}, a framework designed to \emph{amplify deceptive reasoning capabilities}.
+We first collect training data from the model’s own rollouts and initialize deceptive behaviors through SFT.
+We then apply a curriculum RL procedure, where the verifiable reward is flipped to progressively reinforce deceptive reasoning under trigger conditions while preserving genuine reasoning otherwise.

-\item Extensive experiments demonstrate the effectiveness of \oursabbrv{}.
-While \oursabbrv{} achieves high attack success rates (over 95\% in most cases) without degrading benign performance, it is also \emph{substantially more deceptive} than baselines such as \badchain{}, outperforming them by over 30\% in LLM Trust Score and over 25\% in Human Trust Score on average, with trust levels closely aligning with those of benign responses.
+\item Extensive experiments demonstrate the effectiveness, stealthiness, and robustness of the deceptive reasoning behavior brought by \oursabbrv{}.
+While \oursabbrv{} achieves high \asr{} (over 95\% in most cases) without degrading benign performance, it is also \emph{substantially stealthier} than baselines such as \badchain{}, outperforming them by over 30\% in LLM Trust Score and over 25\% in Human Trust Score on average, with trust levels closely aligning with those of benign responses.
+Also, the deception ability is robust against further fine-tuning and detection methods. \end{itemize}